Wilbster/GitHub-Instructions/docs/index.md

 - Ability to absorb information and follow instructions
 - [**Visual Studio Code**](https://code.visualstudio.com/download)

-> The screenshots provided will be using the github website and the terminal and can be replicated using your own account and different IDEs.
+> The screenshots provided will be using the GitHub website and the terminal and can be replicated using your own account and different IDEs.

 ## Overview of Documentation